idio-lang/DIPS/source/implementing-idio/simple-types/characters-and-strings.rst

 ---

-As noted previously, the code point range covers 2\ :sup:`21` bits but not all of those are valid.
+As noted previously, the code point range is 2\ :sup:`21` integers but not all of those are valid.
 A range of values in the first 65,536 is excluded as a side-effect of handling the UTF-16_ encoding when Unicode finally recognised that 65,536 code points was not, in fact,